-These are the instructions to root Google Nexus 7 (2012) WiFi running on android 5.1.1 using Chainfire Root Tool on Windows Computer.
+These are instructions on how to root Google Nexus 7 (2012) WiFi running on android 5.1.1 using Chainfire Root Tool on Windows Computer.

 Remember: Your Google Nexus 7 should have at-least 30-40 percent of battery to perform the rooting process.